 - 4 oz vegan cream cheese

-- 1 Tbsp + 1 tsp coarse sea salt
+- 1 tablespoon + 1 teaspoon coarse sea salt

-- 1/8 tsp nutmeg plus a pinch on the side
+- ⅛ teaspoon nutmeg plus a pinch on the side

-- 4 slices vegan cheese, cut into strips (optional – we use Chao by Field Roast)
+- 4 slices vegan cheese, cut into strips (optional)

 - Preheat oven to 375º

 - Pierce yams all over with a fork.
-Using 1 Tbsp of sea salt, thoroughly rub into skins of yams.
+Using 1 tablespoon of sea salt, thoroughly rub into skins of yams.
 Place whole yams onto a parchment lined baking sheet.

 - Place in oven and bake at 375º for 50 – 60 minutes, or until a sharp knife easily cuts into yams.

 - Remove from oven and allow to cool enough to handle.
 When yams are cool, cut in half, lengthwise.

 - Scoop out each half into a large bowl, making sure to keep the outer peel/shell intact.